Sunny with a High Near 71

 Tonight

-Clear, with a low around 39.
-West southwest wind 7 to 10 mph.
+Clear, with a low around 42.
+Breezy, with a west northwest wind 11 to 16 mph becoming west 5 to 10 mph after midnight.
+Winds could gust as high as 22 mph.

+Sunny, with a high near 73.
+Windy, with a west wind 7 to 12 mph increasing to 20 to 25 mph in the afternoon.
+Winds could gust as high as 38 mph.

+Partly cloudy, with a low around 43.
+Windy, with a west wind 21 to 26 mph decreasing to 10 to 15 mph after midnight.
+Winds could gust as high as 40 mph.

 Tuesday

-A 50 percent chance of showers.
-Partly sunny, with a high near 59.

-A 40 percent chance of showers.
-Mostly cloudy, with a low around 38.

 A chance of rain and snow showers.
-Some thunder is also possible.
-Mostly cloudy, with a high near 56.
-Breezy.

-A chance of rain and snow showers.
-Some thunder is also possible.
-Mostly cloudy, with a low around 36.

-A chance of rain and snow showers.
-Some thunder is also possible.
-Partly sunny, with a high near 56.
-Breezy.
+Mostly sunny, with a high near 49.

 Advertisement - Story continues below...